-As such, efforts in the restoration and enhancement of habitats in coastal ecosystems have increased with their decline in ecosystem and economic function.
+As such, efforts in the restoration and enhancement of these habitats have increased with their decline in ecosystem and economic function.
 The use of organic materials in these projects has additional benefits beyond mere construction material.
 Living shorelines, a form of natural stabilization using organic materials, have been found to improve water quality, cease or reverse coastal erosion, and serve as critical habitats for plants, fishes, and invertebrates (Scyphers et al., 2011; Whalen et al., 2011; Kreeger and Padeletti, 2013).
 One common type of living shoreline is a shellfish-based living shoreline (Rupasinghe et al., 2024) which has the advantages of adapting with a changing climate; such as oyster reefs being able to grow at the pace of sea level rise (Rodriguez et al., 2014) and being able to self-repair after a destructive event (Gittman et al., 2014).
-Dame (1996) established oysters as “ecosystem engineers'' due to the fact that they can maintain, modify, and form habitats.
+Oysters have been established as “ecosystem engineers'' (Dame 1996) due to the fact that they can maintain, modify, and form habitats.
 As such, oysters are an ideal target material in mitigation projects in coastal ecosystems with oyster reef habitats as often a primary or secondary goal of these installations is utilizing their gregarious settlement behavior to continue to form and strengthen these installations over time.

 Abundant and common to the southeastern United States, the eastern oyster Crassostrea virginica (Gmelin, 1791) forms three-dimensional reefs which enhance secondary and tertiary productivity within estuaries as juvenile fish and crustaceans recruit to and utilize these reefs as foraging grounds and refuge (Breitburg 1999; Coen and Luckenbach 2000; Harding and Mann 2003; Grabowski et al., 2005; Tolley and Volety 2005; Boudreaux et al. 2006; Rodney and Paynter 2006).
 Additionally, oyster reefs provide other types of ecosystem services such as water filtration, prevention of coastal erosion, boat wake mitigation, and carbon sequestration (Volety et al., 2014).